Carbon180

 Erin Burns

-As executive director, Erin guides our team as we think big to equitably scale carbon removal and address the climate crisis.
+As executive director, Erin guides our team as we think big to scale equitable, just, and highly accountable carbon removal and build an organization focused on radical operational excellence.
 She previously worked on energy, labor, and coal worker transition issues in the Senate.
 She is originally from West Virginia and currently lives in DC with her family.
-Follow her on Twitter: @erinmburns.

 Number of employees